Wiredcraft/test-backend/README.md

 ## What We Care About

-Feel free to use any open-source library if you see a good fit, but also remember that we're more interested in finding out your code skill and problem solving skill.
+Feel free to use any open-source library as you see fit, but remember that we are evaluating your coding skills and problem solving skills.

 Here's what you should aim for:

 - Good use of current Node.js & API design best practices.
-- Solid testing approach.
+- Good testing approach.
 - Extensible code.

-## Q&A
+## FAQ

 > Where should I send back the result when I'm done?

 Fork this repo and send us a pull request when you think it's ready for review.
-You don't have to finish everything prior and you can continue work on it.
+You don't have to finish everything prior and you can continue to work on it.
 We don't have a deadline for the task.

 > What if I have a question?

-Create a new issue in the repo and we will get back to you quickly.
+Create a new issue in the repo and we will get back to you shortly.